Frequently Asked Questions

 The purpose of the license is to protect the public.
 That being said, most third party insurance payers will not reimburse for health care services unless those services are provided by a licensed Health Care Provider.

-As a Licensed Athletic Trainer you must signify that you are such with the credentials as follows: John Doe LAT, ATC.
+As a Licensed Athletic Trainer you must signify that you are such by listing your credentials as follows: John Doe, LAT, ATC.
+For Athletic Trainers that have multiple licenses and/or degrees, the BOC website has a helpful section, Listing My Credentials, that can be found under AT Resources.